KnpLabs/KnpPaginatorBundle/README.md

 # Intro to KnpPaginatorBundle

 Generally this bundle is based on [Knp Pager component][knp_component_pager].
-This component introduces a diferent way for pagination handling.
+This component introduces a different way for pagination handling.
 You can read more about the internal logic on the given documentation link.

 **Note:** Keep **knp-components** in sync with this bundle.
 If you want to use